0333 900 0101

 Here’s what you can do:

-If your camera is connected to a loop-through equipment with additional video outputs, make sure that all video outputs are correctly terminated.
+• If your camera is connected to loop-through equipment with additional video outputs, make sure that all video outputs are correctly terminated.

-If your CCTV camera flickers only when it’s dark, make sure that the power supply is adequate for your camera’s requirement.
-CCTV flickering under low ambient lighting conditions is often a result of the IR LEDs themselves flickering — which commonly happens when the power supply is insufficient.
+• If your CCTV camera flickers only when it’s dark, make sure that the power supply is adequate for your camera’s requirements.
+CCTV flickering under low ambient lighting conditions is often a result of the Infrared LEDs themselves flickering — which commonly happens when the power supply is insufficient.
 Cameras require additional power for the LEDs.
 It’s common for CCTV cameras — especially PoE cameras — to draw more power than your installation can supply when it’s dark.

-Last, but not least, check your camera — and especially the IR LEDs — for damage.
-IR light is not visible to the naked eye, so you can’t see if an LED is flickering — all you see is the flickering footage.
-Aging or damaged cameras will flicker inherently, especially if it’s the LEDs or the light sensors that are damaged.
+• Last, but not least, check your camera — and especially the Infrared LEDs — for damage.
+Infrared light is not visible to the naked eye, so you can’t see if an LED is flickering — all you see is the flickering footage.
+Ageing or damaged cameras will flicker inherently, especially if it’s the LEDs or the light sensors that are damaged.

 Noisy CCTV footage is generally a result of electrical or RF interference.
 As with flickering, you should check and eliminate typical sources of interference: